Check if your deposit is protected with our FREE tool!

 Ending your tenancy doesn’t need to happen with a violent dispute and eviction.
 Many tenants choose to move out because of a better deal or more comfortable location.
 In such cases, you need to give proper notification and organise the end of the tenancy.
+The way your tenancy ends depends if you have a fixed or periodic tenancy.

 Ending a fixed term tenancy